vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/artalk.md

 The plugin retains the `el` option and inserts Artalk itself on the page.
 At the same time, the plugin will automatically set the `pageTitle`, `pageKey` and `site` options for you according to the VuePress information.

-Before VuePress2 provides client configuration, the two function options `imgUploader` and `avatarURLBuilder` are not supported.

 :::

 ## Darkmode